Global Gift Cards Market Size, Share, Value, and Competitive Landscape 2020-2026

 strategy, to entice the recipient to come in or return to the store, and at times such cards are called cash cards.
 Gift cards are generally redeemable only for purchases at the relevant retail premises and cannot be cashed out, and in some situations may be subject to an expiry date or fees.

-This report contains market size and forecasts of Gift Cards in Southeast Asia, including the following market information:
+This report contains market size and forecasts of Gift Cards in Brazil, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Gift Cards manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Gift Cards production and consumption in Southeast Asia
+This report also analyses and evaluates the COVID-19 impact on Gift Cards production and consumption in Brazil

 Total Market by Segment: